gloriamutie/News_Report/README.md

 ````
 ## RUNNING LOCALLY
 ````
-Change databse creadentials to your credentials in the App.java and in the tests
+Change database creadentials to your credentials in the App.java and in the tests
 ````
 ## API DOCUMENTATION